 Three Things We Should Know About God’s Reign (Psalm 96:9-10)

 These same themes continue here.
-We are called to worship the Lord (verse 9) and we are commanded to declare him (verse 10).
+We are called to worship the Lord (v.
+9) and we are commanded to declare him (v.
+10).
 More specifically, all the earth is called to worship him and we are called to declare to all the nations that he reigns.

 The reign of the Lord is central here.
 It has been the theme of Psalms 93–100.
 And even before this section, Psalm 22:28 tells us, “For kingship belongs to the Lord, and he rules over the nations.”
 God is the one in charge.
 That’s what it means to be king.